amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 ## Alignment and filtering
 #### Genome indexing

 For many model organisms, the genome and pre-built reference indexes are available from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
-Bowtie2 indexes can be made directly from [FASTA] (ftp://ftp.ensembl.org/pub/release-97/fasta/)genome file using bowtie2-buid.
+Bowtie2 indexes can be made directly from [FASTA](ftp://ftp.ensembl.org/pub/release-97/fasta/)genome file using bowtie2-buid.

 #### Alignment

 The next step is to align the reads to a reference genome.
 There are many programs available to perform the alignment.
 Two of the most popular are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml).
 Here focus more on Bowtie2.

 ## Alignment Manipulation

 #### Mitochondrial reads

 It is known problem that ATAC-seq datasets usually contain a large percentage of reads that are derived from mitochondrial DNA.